microsoft/onnxruntime/docs/WinRT_API.md

 Read up [here](HighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) in how to decide when to use the OS binaries and when to use redist binaries.

-To create objects using the redist binaries, you have several choices depending on how you are consuming the WinRT:
+To create objects using the redist binaries you have several choices depending on how you are consuming the WinRT:

 * cpp/winrt:  You can use WINRT_RoGetActivationFactory hooking as shown [here](https://github.com/microsoft/Windows-Machine-Learning/blob/master/Samples/SqueezeNetObjectDetection/Desktop/cpp/dllload.cpp) in our sample projects.
 * WRL: (coming soon)